28 Self-Care Tips To Boost Your Recovery Over Love Addiction

 Self-care is critical to self-protection (think boundaries).

-It's critical to honoring our needs and wants in relationships.
+It's critical to honor our needs and wants in relationships.
 It is critical to experiencing joy and contentment in life.
 It is important for our emotional and physical well-being.

-It is about having a compassionate and loving relationship with the "self".
-With appropriate self-care, we look after ourselves, like we would a cherished loved one.
-When we honor ourselves we choose behaviors that breed peace, satisfaction, and self-preservation in our lives.
+It is about having a compassionate and loving relationship with the "self."
+With appropriate self-care, we look after ourselves like we would a cherished loved one.
+When we honor ourselves, we choose behaviors that breed peace, satisfaction, and self-preservation.

 When self-care is scarce, needs and wants are rarely or minimally met; and life is much less gratifying.